great-detail/ag-shared-ui-elements/README.md

 ## Limitations to Keep in Mind ⚠️

-This repo contains a shared set of UI elements built with a UI toolkit.
-They’re super handy, but there are a few important things to know before using or modifying them:
+This repo contains a shared set of UI elements built with a UI toolkit, but there are a few important things to know before using or modifying them:

 ### Template Containers